sgmurphy/wordpress-themes/lightning/readme.txt

 == Changelog ==

+v15.20.2
+[ G3 ][ Design Bug Fix ][ OriginIII ] Fixed margin-bottom of vk_button does not work if vk_button is adjacent within an element of .is-layout-flow or .is-layout-constrained.
+[ G3 ][ Design Bug Fix ][ OriginIII ] Fixed the issue where the OriginIII title design was incorrectly applied to the post title block.

 v15.20.1
-[ Design Bug Fix ][ G3 ] CSS Rebuild
+[ G3 ][ Design Bug Fix ] CSS Rebuild

 v15.20.0
-[ Design Bug Fix ][ G3 ] Fixed to exclude hover decoration when submitbutton is disabled [ Design Bug Fix ][ G3 ] Fixed the header layout where the logo link area is wider when the navigation wraps around.
+[ G3 ][ Design Bug Fix ] Fixed to exclude hover decoration when submitbutton is disabled [ G3 ][ Design Bug Fix ] Fixed the header layout where the logo link area is wider when the navigation wraps around.
-[ Other ][ G3 ] Adjusting the preview mode for the VK Blocks Slider Block.
+[ G3 ][ Other ] Adjusting the preview mode for the VK Blocks Slider Block.
 [ Other ] Update CSS optimizer 0.2.2

 v15.19.1